7 Space-Saving Ways to Integrate a Microwave for a More Efficient Kitchen

 Pro: The microwave is fully integrated into the cabinetry, offering a custom look.

-Hide Behind a Door
+5. Hide a Microwave Behind a Cabinet Door

 Pro: This solution offers the benefit of immediate landing space without having to keep the microwave visible on the countertop.